Namamugi Incident: Bombardment of Kagoshima

 By mid-1863, the British had become impatient that the reparations demands for the Namamugi Incident were still unmet.
 In July, the Bakufu reluctantly paid the British the sum of £100,000 (one-third of their annual revenue) in compensation, though this was mainly due to fear of naval bombardment against the Tokugawa capital city of Edo.
 The Satsuma Domain continued to ignore the British demands and refused to apologize for Richardson's death.

 On 15 August, a Royal Navy squadron entered the waters of Kagoshima, the capital city of the Satsuma Domain, to extract the demanded reparations for the Namamugi Incident by force.
 Meeting further prevarication, they seized several Satsuma ships as bargaining chips for future negotiations, but were unexpectedly fired upon by Satsuma coastal batteries.
 The squadron retaliated by destroying the Satsuma vessels and bombarding Kagoshima, which had been evacuated.
 The Satsuma batteries were gradually silenced, but the British ships were unable to sustain the bombardment and retreated two days later.
-Ultimately, the battle resulted in 5 killed on the Satsuma side, and 11 lives among the British (including, with a single cannon shot, both the captain and commander of the British flagship HMS Euryalus).
+Ultimately, the battle resulted in five killed on the Satsuma side, and eleven lives among the British (including, with a single cannon shot, both the captain and commander of the British flagship HMS Euryalus).

 Satsuma's material losses were substantial, with around 500 houses destroyed in Kagoshima, and three Satsuma steamships were sunk.
-The engagement caused much controversy in the British House of Commons, but Acting Vice Admiral Augustus Leopold Kuper's conduct was eventually commended by the House.
+The engagement caused much controversy in the British House of Commons, but Acting Vice Admiral Augustus Kuper's conduct was eventually commended by the House.
 Kuper was advanced to Knight Commander of the Most Honourable Order of the Bath in 1864 "for his services at Kagoshima".
 Shimazu Hisamitsu was subsequently given the court title of Ōsumi no Kami (大隅守).